dhenry314/mohub-mdml-client/README.md

 ```
 %>sudo apt-get install git
 ```
-1. Clone or download mdmlCore.
+1. Clone or download mdml.
-2. Add the path to mdmlCore/bin to $PATH
-3. Install python 2.7 and pip if not already installed
+2. Install python 2.7 and pip if not already installed
 4. Use pip to install requests module
 ```
 %>pip install requests